vskobov/video_to_hamnosys/README.md

 ### 6 Make Annotations

-You need to redo steps 1-4 passing the pass to the data that is need to be annotated
+You need to redo steps 1-4 passing the path to the data that is need to be annotated and after run:

-than:

 ```
 python3 annotate.py REAL_DATA_PATH